 These preventative measures should help your pool stay clean, clear, and balanced with its soda ash solution.

-As always, your pool will need to be retested and have its chemical composition adjusted frequently to maintain the best clarity for safety and enjoyment.
-Luckily, whenever you discover that your pool’s acidity is too high, soda ash is a convenient and simple solution to get that water swim-worthy again.
+As always, frequently retest your pool water and adjust your chemicals to maintain the best clarity for safety and enjoyment.
+Whenever you discover that your pool’s acidity is too high, soda ash is a convenient and simple solution to get that water swim-worthy again.